Anthonyrajlucas/battleship-game/README.md

 -  Play the game by entering your guesses for row and column coordinates when prompted.
 -  Observe the output, which will show the game board, messages indicating whether you hit or
    missed a battleship, and the final state of the game board.
--  Continue playing until the game ends.
+-  Continue playing until the sunk or game ends.

 ## Bugs